mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/21-nginx.markdown

 * [Nginx for Developers: An Introduction](http://carrot.is/coding/nginx_introduction)

-* An example of an [Nginx security configuration](http://tautt.com/best-nginx-configuration-for-security/).

 * [A faster Web server: ripping out Apache for Nginx](http://arstechnica.com/business/2011/11/a-faster-web-server-ripping-out-apache-for-nginx/) explains how Nginx can be used instead of Apache in some cases for better performance.